- In this guide, we'll explore some of the best software programs that companies can use for remote work these days.

 When you want to organize all your stuff, here are the best remote working software to use:

 1. Google Drive

 You can also write and edit Google Docs and Sheets from any location, upload media like pictures or video and store them, or share with others.
 It also integrates well with Gmail and Google calendar.

 OneDrive is a cloud solution for you to store your personal files securely, and access them anytime, anywhere, and from any device or browser.

 If you have bulk files, you may not be able to share these over email, as some don’t take attachments larger than 25MB, which you’d then have to upload and share via apps like Google Drive.

 This is where Dropbox comes in.
-Freelancers and other remote workers can use this to organize large files, by simply uploading the documents, and even organize them in terms of months and send you a message once the work is submitted.
+Freelancers can use this to organize large files, by simply uploading the documents, and even organize them in terms of months and send you a message once the work is submitted.

-Recently, Dropbox announced the launch of Paper, a separate app like Google Docs to allow people to collaborate in real time.
+Recently, Dropbox announced the launch of Paper, a separate app like Google Docs to allow people to collaborate in real-time.